kallo-project/kallo-backend/README.md

 ----

 ### Warning
-We are using Heroku to host a demo version of this project and to do "build on deploy," TypesSript, and other `@types` dependencies are required; therefore, we have added them as normal dependencies.
+To "build on deploy," TypeScript and other `@types` dependencies are required; however, services such as [Heroku](https://heroku.com), where we are currently hosting this project, do not install any development dependencies on deployment; thus, we specified them as normal dependencies.

 Here are the TypeScript (development) dependencies:
 ```json